 As we know that, the psychomotor skills are mastered through practice, an opportunity therefore, has been extended to students through this course to refine their skills in different trades.
 The basic skills developed during first semester will be refined during this course by doing higher order skills jobs.
 In addition to developing general manual and machining skills in the students, the objective of development of sense of dignity of labour, precision, safety at work places, team working and right attitude among the students will also be met.

-The following shops are included in the syllabus.
-Student can opt relevant shops depending upon the need of his/her branch of diploma programme :
+The following shops are included in the syllabus: